 Although one may argue that the best way to tell if a new feature is successful or not is to look at usage performance.
 If many people use it, it’s a victory for you.
 But that’s unfortunately not the case.
 You need direct customer feedback to inform you whether they think the feature is a pain-reliever or making things worse!

 Canva, the graphic design tool with over 15 million users, have a visual feedback widget to match the need of their customers.
 Communicating graphic issues and ideas can be a challenge especially if you are not a technical person that knows all the exact terms.

-Canva opted Usersnap as their in-app visual feedback tool, leveraging screenshots and annotations to make the feedback process easier and more accurate for their customers.
+Canva once opted for Usersnap as their CX and in-app visual feedback tool, leveraging screenshots and annotations to make the feedback process easier and more accurate for their customers.
 By connecting Usersnap with customer care tools, they streamlined feedback into one platform and improved the customer experience greatly.